Earth, Water, and Environmental Sciences

 - Identify and characterize geological objects: determine their composition and structure.

-3) Experiment, quantify and model natural environments
+3) Experimenting with, quantifying, and modeling natural environments

--Compare experimental results with theoretical models, identify sources of error and calculate uncertainties.
+-Compare experimental results with theoretical models, identify sources of error, and calculate uncertainties.

-- Fluency in written and spoken English.
+- Be fluent in written and spoken English.

 5) Preparing for professional integration